 3. Commitments: It is crucial to have a complete picture of the career opportunities that will be presented to you after you are done with your masters.
 Always take into account factors including working hours, work obligations, stress level and other pertinent factors into consideration before you zero in on the career you want to opt for.
 Your proclivity for something is a vital consideration, but it is also imperative to have a realistic picture of the commitments required to pursue a particular career.
 For example, career in financial engineering requires you to sit for hours at length and may require you to work even on weekends.
 If you have a realistic understanding of the commitments of the chosen career, you are mentally prepared for the anticipated rigors.
-How to Decide on a Career

 4. Career Prospects: Do an extensive research on the career prospects before sealing your decision.
-You must speak to counsellors, and people working in a similar field to get a comprehensive picture of the job prospects.
-Speaking to seniors who have freshly passed out of college and taken up a job, can give you first-hand information about the course curriculum, academic requirement and flexibilities of the course leading to the chosen career.
+You must speak to career counsellors, and people working in a similar field to get a comprehensive picture of the job prospects.
+Speaking to seniors who have freshly passed out of college and taken up a job can give you first-hand information about the course curriculum, academic requirement and flexibilities of the course leading to the chosen career.

 5. Course duration: There are courses that require you to study for long duration.
 You must always weigh your priorities against the career compulsions.
 Once you embark on a journey to the selected career, it is very difficult to change its course midway.
-How to Decide on a Career

 6. Expense involved: There are careers which may be very expensive to get into.
 It is, therefore, important to have a clear idea of the cost involved towards making a career in a particular field.
 If the estimated expense is beyond your financial capabilities, you might want to consider various financial assistance choices and opportunities beforehand.